DrankRock/CMScrape/README.md

 # PokeScraper
 pokemon cards price tracker from cardmarket links

+**Please note that this project is in dev, readme isn't accurate !**

 ---
 ## Current state :
 This project is currently in developpment.
 It currently works if used in commande line.